University of Ioannina

-The University of Ioannina (UoI; Greek: Πανεπιστήμιο Ιωαννίνων, Panepistimio Ioanninon) is a university located 5 km southwest of Ioannina, Greece.
+The University of Ioannina (UoI; Greek: Πανεπιστήμιο Ιωαννίνων, Panepistimio Ioanninon) is a public university located in Ioannina, Greece.
 The university was founded in 1964, as a charter of the Aristotle University of Thessaloniki and became an independent university in 1970.

 As of 2017, there is a student population of 25,000 enrolled at the university (21,900 at the undergraduate level and 3,200 at the postgraduate level) and 580 faculty members, while teaching is further supplemented by 171 Teaching Fellows and 132 Technical Laboratory staff.
 The university Administrative Services are staffed with 420 employees.

-University of Ioannina is one of the leading academic institutions in Greece.

 History

 The efforts for the establishment of a University in Ioannina and in the wider area were apparent in the last years before the revolution.
 At that time, prominent Epirote intellectuals had attempted to establish University Schools in the Epirus region.
 Since the 1950s there was a great need for the establishment of a university in the area that would validate the region's cultural significance and history.
 In 1962 a committee was established in Athens under the name "Central Committee for the establishment of a University in Ioannina" that fought for the particular goal.
 In a proclamation that they published in July 1962, they called for every citizen in the region to also fight for the cause.

 The change of government, which took place in 1964, passed a new law that changed the organization and administration of the faculties of the University of Ioannina.
 Within the framework of the educational reform, on May 8, 1964, the establishment of a Department of Philosophy in Ioannina was announced by the daily press, as a branch of the Aristotle University of Thessaloniki.
 The Department was founded and started its operation in the academic year 1964-65 with two hundred students.